forcedotcom/source-deploy-retrieve/HANDBOOK.md

 - `supportsWildcardAndName` This boolean determines whether or not a type can be referred to by both the `*` and by name in a manifest.
 This is `true` for both `CustomObject` and `DigitalExperienceBundle`
 - `supportsPartialDelete` this boolean indicates whether or not partial pieces of metadata can be deleted.
 Imagine bundle types removing some, but not all of their components
 - `aliasFor` This is used as a redirect, whenever this type is requested, return the value of `aliasFor` instead.

-One of SDR's main goals and dogmas, is to be a metadata type generalist, meaning that it won't have to accommodate for a certain metadata type over another.
-We should be able to group metadata types into similar categories, or classes and handle them all.
-This works pretty well, but from some the options above you can see that we've had to make some compromises to handle certain types. `CustomLabels`, `CustomFieldTranslations`, and `DigitalExperienceBundle` have had settings created just for those types to function
-We're hoping, that as new metadata types get released, that they'll fall into one of these preexisting categories, and we'll already have the ability to handle any of their specific functionality.

 ### The registry object